open-quantum-safe/liboqs/CONTRIBUTING.md

 2. Our build system is configured so that any warning when compiling a non-upstream file is treated as an error.
 Fix any such warnings/errors that arise.
 3. Make sure the `./test_kem` works and includes your algorithm.
 4. Check that `./speed_kem` works, includes your algorithm, and that the performance is inline with the expected performance documented in the submission.
+5. For each algorithm (`potato_512`, ...), create a corresponding file `src/kem/potato/potato_512.kat` containing the **first** known answer test response values from the NIST submission.
+Make sure that `./kat_kem` generates the corresponding file under `kat_kem_rsp`, and then run `scripts/check_kats.sh` to check that the KATs match.
-5. Do a `git commit`.
+6. Do a `git commit`.
-6. Run `make prettyprint` to reformat non-upstream `.c` and `.h` files according to our coding conventions.
+7. Run `make prettyprint` to reformat non-upstream `.c` and `.h` files according to our coding conventions.
 We use clang-format version 3.9.
 (Unfortunately, different versions of clang-format may produce different results with the same configuration file, so you must use clang-format version 3.9).
 	- To install and use clang-format 3.9 on Ubuntu:
 		- Try `sudo apt install clang-format-3.9`
 		- If that doesn't work, try the following: